Eibar: Sport

-Since 2009, the city hosts an annual stage finish in the Tour of Basque Country, usually after the riders have climbed the Alto de Arrate.
+Since 2009, the city has hosted an annual stage finish in the Tour of the Basque Country, usually after the riders have climbed the Alto de Arrate.
 Before 2009, this was a traditional finish in the Euskal Bizikleta, which originated in Eibar as Bicicleta Eibarresa.
-The Arrate-finish has also been included in the Vuelta a España in 1972, 1974, 2012 and 2020.
+The Arrate finish has also been included in the Vuelta a España in 1972, 1974, 2012 and 2020.